Our Work, Our Dignity: Making Rights A Reality

-Last year, the 2016 Domestic Workers Bill of Rights (SB1015) was approved by the California legislature and signed by Governor Jerry Brown!
+In 2016 the Domestic Workers Bill of Rights (SB1015) was approved by the California legislature and signed by Governor Jerry Brown!
 SB1015, took effect on January 1, 2017, making permanent the right to overtime for the privately employed domestic workers that support nearly 2 million California households.
 Winning permanent overtime is a victory toward transforming the industry standards and asserting the value and dignity of domestic work.

-This year, the California Domestic Workers Coalition is focusing its efforts to ensure large-scale education about the new law and toward a comprehensive strategy to ensure compliance with all labor protections so that domestic workers may feel true material shifts in their day-to-day conditions.
-We want to see the dignity of domestic workers be upheld and uplifted with overtime protections and other basic worker rights becoming a reality for immigrant women workers across the state.
+Through the Our Work, Our Dignity Campaign, the California Domestic Workers Coalition is working to make domestic worker rights a reality!
+With large-scale education about the new law and toward a comprehensive strategy to ensure compliance with all labor and immigrant-worker protections, domestic workers are organizing to feel true material shifts in their day-to-day lives.

 Knowing Our Rights and Building Our Skills